sharmaelango/Hospital_Resource_Utilization_Dashboard/README.md

 ```
 ### 2. Set Up the Database

-Install PostgreSQL
+-Install PostgreSQL

-Create a database (e.g., hospital_db)
+-Create a database (for example: hospital_db)

-Import the CSV files from the datasets/ folder into PostgreSQL
+-Import the synthetic CSV datasets from the datasets/ folder into PostgreSQL tables

+-These datasets simulate real hospital operational and clinical data.

 ### 3. Run the Backend Locally